Simulcast: Simulcasting of sporting events

 In sports, such as American football and baseball, simulcasts are when a single announcer broadcasts play-by-play coverage both over television and radio.
 The practice was common in the early years of television, but since the 1980s, most teams have used a separate team for television and for radio.
+In the National Hockey League, three teams currently use a simulcast: